jberkel/sms-backup-plus/privacy-policy.md

 private data stored on your phone as well as your email account .

-Your data is accessed and then transferred to a place of your choice, usually to your Gmail account.
+Your data is accessed and then transferred to a place of your choice, usually your Gmail account.
 SMS Backup+ does not store private data on your phone nor does it send it to any other service except the one defined by you.

 Your usage data is not shared with anybody, there are no ads, analytics or other type of tracking code embedded in the application.

-The full [source code][github-url] is public and has been reviewed by many independent developers over the span of several years.
+The full [source code][github-url] is public and has been peer-reviewed by many independent developers over the span of several years.

 ## Access to personal information